1. What do volunteers do at The Next Door?

 4. Are there any special requirements?

-Volunteers will need to provide a character reference, complete a background check.
-An annual TB test is required for all regular volunteers that are volunteering four or more times a month with direct client contact.
+Volunteers will need to complete a background check.
+An annual TB test is required for all regular volunteers that are in the facility four or more times a month with direct client contact.

 5. What is the volunteer commitment?